Activist | Philanthropist | Politician

 MacDella Mackie Cooper – also known to many as “Liberia’s Angel” – was born in Monrovia, Liberia, in the mid-1970s.
 She had a happy childhood until her life was deeply affected by the Liberian Civil War in the 1990s.
 After enduring, first-hand, some unthinkable and unspeakable atrocities during the war, she sought refuge in Côte d’Ivoire as one of thousands who fled the conflict that killed more than 200,000 people and displaced hundreds of thousands more.

 Over the past 15 years Cooper have worked to effect change in leadership and governance in Liberia.
 Inasmuch as her efforts have primarily been through philanthropy and human rights, these commitments are founded on the moral imperative to effectively improve the state of social services in Liberia.
 Access to these services remains well below pre-civil war levels of slightly more than 1/3 of the population.
 And, remarkably, an even higher proportion of the country’s children survive on less than $1 a day.

-On October 17th, 2016, Madam Cooper publicly announced her candidacy for President of Liberia in the 2017 elections.
-Madam Cooper ran on a Five-Star Platform of Hope and Reform.
+On October 17th, 2016, Madam MacDella Cooper publicly announced her candidacy for President of Liberia in the 2017 elections.
+Cooper became the only FEMALE candidate running for the nation’s highest office.
+She emerged 7th, amongst a field that included 19 male candidates, following a brutal, hard-fought and often divisive contest, further promoting the cause and prospects for women and their empowerment in a paternalistic society.
+Madam Cooper ran on a five star Platform of Hope and Reform.